-Expenses for credit losses in the amount of NIS 1,188 million were recognized in the first half of 2020, as compared to expenses of NIS 277 million in the corresponding period last year, an increase of 328.9%.
+Expenses for credit losses in the amount of NIS 1,518 million were recognized in the first nine months of 2020, as compared to expenses of NIS 429 million in the corresponding period last year, an increase of 253.8%.
 This increase stems mostly from the implications of the crisis, and in particular from the increase in the group allowance for credit losses due to the rise in uncertainty in view of the Corona crisis.

-It is noted that the expense in respect of credit losses in the first half of 2020, had been examined, inter alia, in comparison with the calculations made under different scenarios conducted by the Bank from time to time.
+It is noted that the expense in respect of credit losses had been examined, inter alia, in comparison with the calculations made under different scenarios conducted by the Bank from time to time.
+Furthermore, the Bank conducted in the third quarter a cross-organizational move to locate and classify groups of borrowers on the basis of economic properties, such as: credit in deferral, period of deferral, decline in turnover and additional risk characteristics.

-(See in the Report for the second quarter of 2020, "Credit loss expenses" in the section "Developments in income and expenses"; "Credit risk"; and "Allowance for credit losses - allowances on a group basis" in the section "Critical accounting policies and critical accounting estimates").
+(See in the Report for the third quarter of 2020, "Credit loss expenses" in the section "Developments in income and expenses"; "Credit risk"; and "Allowance for credit losses - allowances on a group basis" in the section "Critical accounting policies and critical accounting estimates").